 But future air mobility does not have to mean creating new markets.
 As we have discussed, the future of commercial aerospace will see new fuel technologies and more efficient aircraft designs.
 Travelling farther on less fuel will always be a benefit, regardless of whether this fuel is renewable or not.

-Similarly, we will hopefully see new technologies take over from potentially redundant transport methods. eVTOLs, for example, could easily fulfil the role of helicopters; their design is similar and their function almost identical.
+Similarly, we will hopefully see new technologies take over from potentially redundant transport methods. eVTOLs, for example, could easily fulfil the role of helicopters; their design is similar and their function is almost identical.
 Providing the technology functions effectively in commercial niches, there is no reason why it could not replace helicopters in almost any role.

 The coming decade will see some fascinating changes in the aerospace sector.
 Many companies are close to commercial rollout, after which we will likely see a massive boom in markets such as eVTOL and electric passenger aircraft.
 It is unlikely these will be passing trends, either, as once we have effective electric aircraft, they will be here to stay.